Do you want to start locksmith business?

 6.1 Competitive Analysis

-Hamm Locksmith has done a comprehensive market research and identified the best strategies to deal with competitors and remain relevant in the industry.
+Hamm Locksmith has done a comprehensive market research and identified the best strategic business plan to deal with competitors and remain relevant in the industry.

 6.2 Sales Strategy

 For Hamm Locksmith to reach out to the intended customers, the following sales strategies will be implemented to help the business market its brand.

 - Design introduction letters, brochures and other company printed materials and distribute them to targeted customer markets